 The Board conducts a review of the effectiveness of risk management and internal control systems of the Group at least annually.
-The Board conducted an annual review over the effectiveness of risk management and internal control systems of the Group for the year ended 31 December 2022, and the management confirmed the effectiveness of the risk management and internal control systems within their terms of reference during the year.
-The Board believes, without any evidence to the contrary, the Group has provided reasonable assurance as to compliance with the risk management and internal control systems for the year ended 31 December 2022, which has prevented any significant financial misstatement or loss, and included protection of assets, appropriate maintenance of accounting records, reliability of financial data, compliance with applicable laws and regulations, and identification and control of business risks.
-In connection with the effectiveness of risk management and internal control systems, the Board has confirmed that no significant areas of concern have been identified and considered that such risk management and internal control systems were effective and adequate during the Reporting Period, including sufficient resources, appropriate qualifications and experiences of our employees, and employee training programs, and that there are adequate budgets for accounting, internal audit and financial reporting functions.
+The Board conducted an annual review over the effectiveness of risk management and internal control systems of the Group for the year ended 31 December 2023, and the management confirmed the effectiveness of the risk management and internal control systems within their terms of reference during the year.
+The Board believes, without any evidence to the contrary, the Group has provided reasonable assurance as to compliance with the risk management and internal control systems for the year ended 31 December 2023, which has prevented any significant financial misstatement or loss, and included protection of assets, appropriate maintenance of accounting records, reliability of financial data, compliance with applicable laws and regulations, and identification and control systems, the Board has confirmed that no significant areas of concern have been identified and considered that such risk management and internal control systems, appropriate qualifications and experiences of our employees, and employee training programs, and that there are adequate budgets for accounting, internal audit and financial reporting functions.